coderdojo-linz/coderdojo-linz.github.io/content/uebungsanleitungen/programmieren/scratch/en/chess-v3.md

 ---

-title: Scratch Chess
+title: "Scratch Chess"
-description: In this example, we want to build a chess engine, and above all, the two most important functions - the calculation and application of different move combinations, and the evaluation of resulting boards.
+description: "In this example, we want to build a chess engine, and above all, the two most important functions - the calculation and application of different move combinations, and the evaluation of resulting boards."
-images:
+img: "chess-game.png"
-- chess-game.png
+imgposition: "center top"
 level: 3
-scratch-sprites: 4
+sprites: 4
-scratch-scripts: 35
+scripts: 35
-scratch-data: 70
+data: 70
 ---

 # Scratch Chess